UCLL-PR2/exercises/01-basic-python/02-conditionals/03-between/explanations.md

 There are two ways to solve this exercise:

-* You translate it word per word.
+* You translate it literally.
-  You will need to look up the syntax for the [and operator](https://lmgtfy.app/?q=python+and+operator).
 * You rely on Python's shorthand syntax.